Nelson Co. Sheriff's lieutenant, girlfriend arrested and charged with shoplifting

-HARDIN COUNTY, Ky. — A sheriff’s lieutenant and his girlfriend have been arrested for shoplifting at an online auction company.
+HARDIN COUNTY, Ky. — HARDIN COUNTY, Ky.
+(WHAS11) – A sheriff’s lieutenant and his girlfriend have been arrested for shoplifting at an online auction company, according to authorities.

-The incident happened Sept.18 in the 200 block of Peterson Dr. in Elizabethtown, Ky.
+Police say that incident happened on Sept.
+18 in the 200 block of Peterson Drive in Elizabethtown.

-Police arrested Kaelen Matthews and Lora Armstrong of Bardstown Sept.27 for stealing four-6’ tall Members Mark brand Nutcracker Christmas decorations and one igloo cooler from the building without paying for them.
+Police arrested Kaelen Matthews and Lora Armstrong of Bardstown Friday for stealing four 6-foot tall Member’s Mark brand and Nutcracker Christmas decorations and one Igloo cooler from the building without paying for them.

-Investigators determined Matthews and Armstrong arrived at Fast Track It together in a pickup truck belonging to Matthews.
-Video footage from inside the business shows the suspects loading the pickup truck with all of the stolen merchandise and driving off.
+According to an investigation, police determined Matthews and Armstrong arrived at Fast Track It together in a pickup truck belonging to Matthews.
+Surveillance footage inside the business showed the suspects loading the pickup with the stolen merchandise and then driving off.

-The combined total value of the stolen merchandise was determined by Fast Track It to be $342.75.
-Items at this business are only sold on their online auctions.
+Police say the value of the stolen goods was $342.75.
+Fast Track It told police that items at the business are only sold during their online auctions.

-Matthews and Armstrong are both charged with unlawful taking under $500.00 in shoplifting.
+Both Matthews and Armstrong are charged with theft by unlawful taking under $500.00 and shoplifting.

-Matthews is a sheriff’s lieutenant of the Nelson County Sheriff’s office and they have been notified of his involvement.
+Officials with the Nelson County Sheriff’s Office confirmed that Matthews is a lieutenant and was notified of his involvement in the incident.

+They released a statement Saturday that said, “Today is a sad day for our agency and our deputies.
+I would just ask that you keep in mind, that the actions of one individual do NOT reflect on an entire agency or the rest of our employees.”

 Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.